 Essentials Steps To Remove Mold From Air Conditioner

 To get rid of mold from your window air conditioner, you’ll need a few basic household items.
-Here is the list of supplies you’ll need –
+Here is the list of the supplies you’ll need –

 - Protective Eyewear